Skip to content

 How to do Micro Product Photography?

-Conceptually driven photographs will, invariably, be more successful than a straight up, square to the camera, mug shot of the product, so think about other objects for scale, think about color schemes.
+Conceptually driven photographs will, invariably, be more successful than a straight up, square to the camera, mug shot of the product.
+So, when designing your product photography, think about other objects for scale, think about color schemes.
 Think about the things that some engineering friends of mine might call frou-frou frills that don’t “add anything and might distract from the chip.”

 These are the very things that could make the image more dynamic and interesting, while highlighting how cool the product actually is.